Rugs Are the Biggest Air Filter in Your Home

 The most common mistake among American homeowners is that they treat rugs like carpets, assuming surface-cleaning is enough.
 But rugs have a deeper construction than carpets, and they might have a huge amount of dirt deep-stuck in them despite their seemingly-clean surface.
 That’s why rugs need to be deep cleaned by a professional rug cleaning expert at least once a year.

 The regular Rug Cleaning Products on the market shelves contain many harsh chemical substances.
 These chemicals come with extreme consequences for the old, kids, and pets.
 For example, itching skin, breathing illnesses like asthma, and most importantly, severe allergic reactions.

 These harsh chemicals also damage the kidney and liver as well as provoking vomiting, dizziness, and tiredness.
 Properly-cleaned rugs perform way better than carpets at purifying the indoor air.

 Rug cleaning is a complicated process that requires the right amount of care for optimum results.
-Khazai Rug Cleaning is the one-stop-shop in Louisville and Lexington, KY, for all your rug cleaning needs with a guarantee of satisfaction.
+Khazai Rug Cleaning is the one-stop-shop in Washington and DMV, for all your rug cleaning needs with a guarantee of satisfaction.
 Feel free to give us a call today!